okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Cancel an Import Session

 If there's an Import Session with the `CREATED` status and you don't want to run the import process on this session, then you can cancel the session.
-This operation deletes all loaded user data in the Import Session and sets the session status to `CANCELLED`.
+This operation deletes all loaded user data in the Import Session and sets the session status to `CLOSED`.

 1. [Cancel an Import Session](/docs/reference/api/xaas/#cancel-an-import-session)